dennisbirch/simple-analytics/README.md

 ![Adding reference to SimpleAnalytics framework.](images/add-framework.png)

 Then import SimpleAnalytics in any files in your project where you're calling its methods or accessing its properties.

+## Contributing
+Contributions are welcome.
+To suggest an improvement, please submit a pull request.

 ## Documentation
 ### Configuration